by Chrysta Bairre

 If something you’re doing isn’t working, it may be time to let go because sometimes when you stop trying so hard, things start working.

-After 2 months with zero income I decided to pick up some hours doing some side work.
-As soon as I turned my attention elsewhere, movement started happening in my business.
+After 2 months with zero income, I decided to pick up some hours doing some side work.
+As soon as I turned my attention elsewhere, a movement started happening in my business.

-It turns out trying too hard isn’t necessarily a good thing.
+It turns out that trying too hard isn’t necessarily a good thing.
 Go figure.

 Failure Is Progress

 If you keep doing the same thing you’ve always done, you’ll get the same results you’ve always gotten.
 If you do something different or new you may fail, but at least you’re making progress.

 Starting my business has been incredibly challenging, but I’m making progress.
 I’m creating something I believe in, and failure is proof of my progress and growth as a business owner and as a human being.